 Customer Rating – 4.8 | Our Rating – 4.8

-Home Master HMF3SDGFE – Well Water Whole House Water Filter
+Home Master HMF3SDGFE – Best Whole House Water Filter For Well Water

-The Home Master HMF3SDGFEC is one of the best whole house water filtration system which rated highly by its satisfied customer, especially for well water user.
+The Home Master HMF3SDGFEC is one of the best whole house water filtration systems for well water which is rated highly by its satisfied customer.
 Below are some key features that exist in the water filter.

 Filter up to 95% Contaminants: The HMF3SDGFEC removes a long list of contaminants.
-It was claimed by Home Master that it filters up to 95 percent on manganese, iron, sediment, chemicals, heavy metals and other contaminants that create foul tastes and odors.
+It was claimed by Home Master that it filters up to 95 per cent of manganese, iron, sediment, chemicals, heavy metals, and other contaminants that create foul tastes and odors.

-Remove 3ppm of Iron: This system is pretty good in removing iron which often found in well water source.
+Remove 3ppm of Iron: This system is pretty good at removing iron which is often found in well water sources.
 Many customers notice a distinct difference in the clarity and taste of the water.

 High Flow Rate: The oversize cartridge design of the system provides higher flow rates of 15 gallons per minute, one of the highest among well water filters.

-Fine Micron Rating: The unique 4 layer sediment filter blocks all particular which are bigger than 1 micron in the first canister.
+Fine Micron Rating: The unique 4-layer sediment filter blocks all particulars which are bigger than 1 micron in the first canister.

 Maintenance: As suggested by Home Master, the lifespan of the 3 filters can last for a year or 95,000 gallons of water usage.
 It is sufficient for a medium size family of 6.